hasankhan/trash-cleaner/README.md

-  -r, --reconfig              reconfigures the auth for a service -t, --dry-run               perform a dry-run cleanup without deleting the emails -d, --debug                 output extra debugging info -c, --configDirPath <path>  the path to config directory (default: "config") -s, --service <service>     the email service to use (choices: "gmail", "outlook", default: "gmail") -h, --help                  display help for command
+  -r, --reconfig              reconfigures the auth for a service -t, --dry-run               perform a dry-run cleanup without deleting the emails -d, --debug                 output extra debugging info -l, --launch                launch the auth url in the browser -c, --configDirPath <path>  the path to config directory (default: "config") -s, --service <service>     the email service to use (choices: "gmail", "outlook", default: "gmail") -h, --help                  display help for command